"Creating a Bridge Between the Community and the Classroom"

 National CBL and Service Learning Resources

-- California Campus Compact
+- LEAD California

 - Santa Clara University: Ignatian Center for Jesuit Education